open-component-model/ocm/docs/reference/ocm_add_references.md

 it is possible to add extra identity attributes.
 Explicitly specified options override values specified by the <code>--reference</code> option.
 (Note: Go templates are not supported for YAML-based option values.
-Besides this restriction, the finally composed element description is still processd by the selected templater.)
+Besides this restriction, the finally composed element description is still processed by the selected template engine.)

 The component name can be specified with the option <code>--component</code>.
 Therefore, basic references not requiring any additional labels or extra